 On June 30, 1990, 65-year-old Peter Siems disappeared on a drive from Florida to Arkansas.
 Witnesses later claimed to have seen two women, matching Moore and Wuornos’ descriptions, driving his vehicle.
 Wuornos’ fingerprints were later recovered from the car and from several of Siems’ personal effects that had turned up in local pawn shops.

-Wuornos went on trial for the murder of Richard Mallory on Jan.
-16, 1992 and was convicted two weeks later.
+Aileen Wuornos went on trial for the murder of Richard Mallory on January 16, 1992, and was convicted two weeks later.
 The sentence was death.
 Around a month after, she pleaded no contest to three more murders, for which the sentences were also death.
 In June 1992, Wuornos plead guilty to the murder of Charles Carskaddon and was given yet another death sentence in November for the crime.

 The gears of death turn slowly in American capital cases.
 Ten years after first being sentenced to die, Wuornos was still on Florida’s death row and degenerating fast.